 4. Rich Historical Significance

-Alamo and Mormon Well roads traverse the Desert Refuge from the Corn Creek Station Visitor’s Center.
+Alamo and Mormon Well roads traverse the Desert National Wildlife Refuge from the Corn Creek Station Visitor’s Center.
 These roads were originally created as a wagon trail by pioneers who settled in the Las Vegas Area.
 Using these historical trails, visitors can view historical sites from Natives like petroglyphs and Agave roasting pits or remnants of the pioneer era like the Dry Lake Corral.
 The area has a rich history spanning a millennia as the land sustained both Native tribesmen and 19th century settlers.
 Today, they leave behind stories in the desert’s time capsule that echoes memories of a simpler time in history.

 5. Exclusive Recreational Opportunities

-There are many secret treasures to be discovered in visiting the Desert Refuge.
+There are many secret treasures to be discovered in visiting the Desert National Wildlife Refuge.
 Many backpackers enjoy the Hidden Forest Cabin destination.
 Located at the end of Hidden Forest road, is a trail leading to another historical destination in the Desert NWR, Hidden Forest Cabin.
 The cabin was constructed in the late 1800’s to house the resident game warden.
 Over the years it has had many uses and today is a resting place and water source for hikers/backpackers.
 There are several large sand dunes and dry lakes preserved through time visitors can explore.
 Also, car camping is allowed in the Desert Refuge along the length of the roads within 50 feet and back-country camping is allowed throughout the entire refuge as long as it is at least ¼ mile away from water sources.
 How cool is that?
 The Desert National Wildlife Refuge is a unique outdoor lover’s paradise worth protecting and saving for future generations.